bluecmd/fejkon/README.md

 Fejkon, which was born out of the need for a fake FICON HBA, is a Swedish pun playing on the word "fejk" which translates "fake".
 It is pronounced similarly to the "FIC" in "FICON".

+It is meant to be one of the possible access ports to [fikonfarm](https://github.com/bluecmd/fikonfarm) enabling IBM mainframes to e.g. use [Hercules](https://en.wikipedia.org/wiki/Hercules_(emulator)) disks natively.

 ## Board

 Target board right now is the DE5-Net from Terasic.
 They are available for $300 - $600 on eBay as of this writing